maxdemaio/my-spaced-repetition/ideas-designDoc.md

 - Add Cards
     - Somehow import from sth like google sheets csv? just clear it out every time
     - Read from csv/excel if file provided in option command line arg 'node addCards.js exampleWithTerm.csv

+- Fix count function (essentially it's the difference between count and cardcount)
+    - why would they be different?
+    - It is fine with cards w/o dates

+    - Possible fixes
+        - try old version and see if it counts
+        - note old version works! (refactor not spaced)